How our user experience design improved performance for BA

 - Be an effortless pathway for public users to make donations to the Flying Start campaign.

 - Be a responsive and lightweight solution that will load and perform as smoothly as possible even on poor connections.

 Utilising modern web features

-Thanks to new browser features such as Flexbox for unique layouts that adapt to the content within them, SVG sprites for snappy and accessible icons, as well as path clipping for creating fun grid systems; the Flying Start website had an ideal foundation for both attractive and engaging user experience design.
+Thanks to new web browser features, such as Flexbox (for unique layouts that adapt to the content within them), SVG sprites (for snappy and accessible icons), and path clipping (for creating fun grid systems), the Flying Start website had an ideal foundation for both attractive and engaging user experience design.

-Knowing from the outset that we had such features in our tool belt, the design of the website flourished without the browser constraints of the past and allowed for the impressive array of photography provided by British Airways to do much of the communicating.
+Knowing from the outset that we had such features in our tool kit, the design of the website flourished without the browser constraints of the past and allowed for the impressive array of photography provided by British Airways to do much of the communication.